Firefighters struggled to identify the toxic freight in fiery Ohio train derailment, chiefs say

 Drabick said it took about 45 minutes for his department to discover what was in the cars.
 Homendy said the railroad didn't immediately provide that information to dispatchers and officials who requested it.

-Eventually, officials were informed about the dangerous nature of the cargo and pulled firefighters back from the derailment site.
+Eventually, officials learned about the dangerous nature of the cargo and pulled firefighters back from the derailment site.
 They also ordered the evacuation of all homes within one mile.

-The railroad has since been digging up and removing contaminated soil and water and the Environmental Protection Agency and Ohio officials are overseeing the cleanup.

-Norfolk Southern has committed more than $62 million to helping the town recover.
-The railroad has said it expects the derailment will eventually cost it nearly $400 million, although insurance will cover some of that and other companies that are found responsible may have to contribute.
-The cost is expected to increase as lawsuits filed by states, the federal government and residents progress through the courts.

 Video gathered by investigators showed sparks or fire beneath one of the rail cars starting at least 26 miles (42 kilometers) before the derailment in Salem, Ohio.